Accredited Investor Qualifications: How To Become An Accredited Investor Without High Income Or Net Worth

 The road to hell is often paved with good intentions.
 Many investors were left out in the cold, and the constraints restricted asset-backed investments to wealthy individuals making the rich even richer.

 It is indeed ironic that individuals can open up margin accounts on Robinhood without understanding how options are traded.
-But loaning money at 10% backed by real estate is restricted only to high-income individuals.
+But loaning money at 10% backed by real estate on a real estate crowdfunding platform is often restricted only to high-income individuals.

 After a lot of public comment, the SEC has now modernized the criteria for accredited investor qualifications.